SdgJlbl/slides/README.md

-# Presentations
+# Talks

-See this page at https://sdgjlbl.github.io/Presentations/
+See this page at https://sdgjlbl.github.io/talks/

 This repository contains the slides of the talks I've proposed here and there